 The best signature party cocktails are the ones that aren’t too complex, too sweet or too strong and make for perfect pre-dinner and post-dinner drinks.

-These are my top 5 signature cocktails; the ones that have gotten the most requests for seconds, thirds and fourth rounds and are some the easiest cocktails to create.
+The ones that have gotten the most requests for seconds, thirds and fourth rounds and are some the easiest cocktails to create.
 They’re elegant, beautiful and fantastically tasty.